Pawventures

 What Pet Travel Insurance Does NOT Cover

-Understanding exclusions is just as important as understanding coverage.
-Common exclusions across most providers include:
+Understanding exclusions is as important as understanding coverage.
+Common exclusions across nearly all providers:

 Pre-Existing Conditions

-Nearly all pet insurance policies exclude pre-existing conditions, defined as illnesses or injuries that showed symptoms before the policy’s effective date or during the waiting period.
-If your dog has a history of cruciate ligament problems, treatment for a ligament tear during travel will likely not be covered.
+Nearly all policies exclude pre-existing conditions — illnesses or injuries that showed symptoms before the policy effective date or during the waiting period.
+If your dog has a history of cruciate ligament problems, treatment for a ligament injury during travel will likely not be covered.

 Elective Procedures

-Cosmetic procedures, breeding-related costs, and elective surgeries are not covered.
+Cosmetic procedures, breeding-related costs, and elective surgeries are excluded.

 Behavioral Issues

-If your dog’s anxiety leads to destructive behavior in a hotel room, the resulting damage is not covered by pet health insurance (though some travel insurance policies may cover property damage under their liability provisions).
+If your dog’s anxiety leads to destructive behavior in a hotel room, the resulting property damage is not covered by pet health insurance (though some travel insurance policies may cover liability under separate provisions).

 Routine and Preventive Care

-Standard wellness visits, vaccinations, health certificates, and dental cleanings are not covered by most accident-and-illness policies.
+Standard wellness visits, vaccinations, health certificates, and dental cleanings are excluded from most accident-and-illness policies.
 Some providers offer wellness riders at additional cost.

 Exotic Pets

-Most pet travel insurance is limited to dogs and cats.
+Most pet travel insurance covers dogs and cats only.
 If you travel with birds, reptiles, or small mammals, coverage options are extremely limited.

 Filing a Claim While Traveling

-Dealing with insurance claims while away from home can be stressful.
-Here is how to make the process as smooth as possible:
+Dealing with insurance claims away from home can be stressful.
+Here is how to make the process as smooth as possible.

 At the Vet

-1. Inform the vet that you have pet insurance.
-Ask if they participate in direct pay programs.
+1. Tell the vet you have pet insurance.
+Ask if they participate in any direct pay programs.

-2. Get itemized invoices for all treatment, including exam fees, diagnostics, medications, and procedures.
+2. Get itemized invoices for all treatment: exam fees, diagnostics, medications, procedures.

-3. Request copies of all records, including imaging files, lab results, and treatment notes.
+3. Request copies of all medical records, including imaging files, lab results, and treatment notes.

 4. Pay the bill (unless direct pay is available) and keep all receipts.